samanthachiuu/DH199/README.md

 --------------------

+### Literature Review

 **Research Question:**
 How does the user experience design of a location-based map help engage users to increase their understanding in the history of architecture?

 **Proposal Topic / Keywords:** *location-based map, design, engagement, history of architecture, user experience*

+Understanding the history of architecture can be difficult when individuals are not provided with the accurate techniques and skills to visualize the buildings.
+Allais explains in his chapter of his book *RENDERING: On Experience and Experiments* that one of the most important aspects of allowing others to be engaged in the history is to render the buildings and structures.

+In the book *Visual Spatial Enquiry - Diagrams and Metaphors for Architects and Spatial Thinkers*, Creagh and McGann explain the usefulness of spatial research in comprehending architecture.
+When there is a complex concept, it is easier to visualize through an image.
+This idea of visualizing space can help individuals with new and innovative propositions that can reshape the relational settings.

+The usefulness of interactive tools that signify 3D architectual modeling - Fonseca, Redondo, and Villagrasa talk about the advantages and disadvantages of using this type of technology to evaluate different types of architecture throughout history.

+**Citations:** (APA)
+Creagh, R. (Ed.), McGann, S. (Ed.).
+(2019).
+Visual Spatial Enquiry.
+London: Routledge, https://doi.org/10.4324/9781315182766

+ALLAIS, L. (2020).
+RENDERING: On Experience and Experiments.
+In Alexander Z. & May J. (Eds.), Design Technics: Archaeologies of Architectural Practice (pp. 1-44).
+MINNEAPOLIS; LONDON: University of Minnesota Press. doi:10.5749/j.ctvtv938x.5

+Fonseca, D., Redondo, E., & Villagrasa, S. (2015).
+Mixed-methods research: A new approach to evaluating the motivation and satisfaction of university students using advanced visual technologies.
+Universal Access in the Information Society, 14(3), 311-332. doi:10.1007/s10209-014-0361-4